kennycason/autoencoder-nd/README.md

 # Autoencoder ND - 1-6D Convolutional Layers

 This project explores how convolutional autoencoders can be implemented with layers of different dimensionalities, from 1D to 6D.
-While we always start with the same 2D image data, we process it through neural networks whose internal layers operate on tensors of increasing dimensionality.
+While we always start with the same 2D image data, we process it through neural networks whose internal layers operate on tensors of increasing dimensionality, 1D-6D.

 This is an exploration with Cursor + Claude 3.7